tomlinc98/ScrumJet/README.md

 - **Back-end**: Flask (Python), Javascript
 - **Database**: SQLite

-## Features 🎁

-Our application is a work in progress, but here are the core features we aim to deliver:

-- User-friendly and minimalist interface designed for easy navigation.
-- Comprehensive online courses in Scrum and other computer science-related topics.
-- Course delivery via the internet or at specific training centers.
-- An integrated Learning Management System (LMS).

 ## Getting Started 🏁

 To get a local copy up and running, follow these simple steps.